"" 8 Significant Facts about Subclinical Hypothyroidism in Pregnancy - Health and Fitness Informatics

 1. Geographic area with iodine deficiency

-1. Personal or family history of thyroid disease
+1. Personal or family history of thyroid illness

 1. Type 1 diabetes and other autoimmune diseases